ContextLab/supereeg/docs/tutorial/nifti_objects.rst

 Another option for plotting and importing/exporting data is using the Nifti objects.
-Nifti objects are a subclass of the neuroimaging format Nibabel NiftiImage, which is a file that generally has the extension “.nii” or “.nii.gz”.
-This allows the user to use not only our methods with the Nifti class but supports other functionality such as Nibabel and Nilearn methods.
+Nifti objects are a subclass of the neuroimaging format ``Nibabel Nifti1Image``, which is a file that generally has the extension “.nii” or “.nii.gz”.
+This allows the user to use our methods with the Nifti class but also use other functionality such as ``Nibabel`` and ``Nilearn`` methods.

 Load in the required libraries
 ==============================